bellcastle88/CRM-App/README.md

 # DatabaseWebApp

-This is a DatabaseWebApp which is very simple.
+This is a CRM App which is very simple.

-I am following Udemy course to improve my developing skill with Java and Spring.
+I made this app to improve my developing skill with Java and Spring.

 Built with: